This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-First, compile these two source files into an executable and test on Windows (MSVC) and Linux (GCC):
+Let’s start simple: compile these two source files together into a single executable, and try it on Windows (MSVC) and Linux (GCC) respectively.

 # Windows: